-During the preparations of World War II, Fort of Breendonk was chosen as the quarter of King Leopold III in the case of an attack.
+During the preparations for World War II, Fort of Breendonk was chosen as the quarter of King Leopold III in the case of an attack.
 The king arrived there May 10, 1940, but only six days later, the men at Fort Breendonk had to surrender.

 The Germans moved in and turned Fort Breendonk into a detention camp for Jews and political prisoners.
-When the resistance in Belgium grew, so did the number of prisoners in Breendonk and Breendonk became a transit camp: each time the number of prisoners got too high, a part of them were sent away to the concentration camps in Austria, Germany and the Netherlands.
+When the resistance in Belgium grew, so did the number of prisoners in Breendonk and Breendonk became a transit camp: each time the number of prisoners got too high, a part of them were sent away to the concentration camps in Austria, Germany, and the Netherlands.

 Visiting Fort Breendonk today